-The days are still warm and long, the beach still beacons, and our schools have prepared for another school year rich with opportunities and challenges for every student.
-I welcome you to the 2018-19 school year.
+A new school year is a time filled with promise, possibility, and exciting opportunities for students to learn and grow.
+Our schools have prepared for another school year rich with opportunities and challenges for every student.
+I welcome you to the 2019-20 school year.